 As the color of purity, white lacks hue and colorfulness.
-In many cultures, white symbolizes new beginnings, such as a fresh start, a new chapter, or a clean slate.
+It symbolizes new beginnings, such as a fresh start, a new chapter, or a clean slate in many cultures.
 In ancient Greece, white was the goddess Athena’s color, representing purity, wisdom, and virginity.

 In Christianity, white is often used in baptisms, weddings, and funerals.
 White shows any blemishes and dirt.
 It’s a standard color on doctors’ coats and gloves.